mrmchughes/CV-Application/README.md

 # CV Application

 This is my implementation of The Odin Project's CV Application project.

-# Motivation
-I created this project as part of The Odin Project's React curriculum.
-It was a very excited milestone for me to reach, as this is the first major React project I have done.
+I developed this React app as part of [The Odin Project's](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/cv-application) Fullstack curriculum.
+It was an exciting milestone to reach, as this was the first major React app I have done.

 # Tech/framework used

 This project utilized: HTML/CSS | React | Git

 # Features

-Developed an application that allows for users to input their information, and with the user's information, dynamically populates a CV.
+Developed an application for users to input their information, and using the user's information, dynamically populates a CV.